 A student who pursues two distinct master's degrees at UH Manoa, either simultaneously or consecutively, may apply to have up to 6 credit hours of graduate course work accepted for credit in both degree programs under the following provisions:

-A student in a UH Manoa-approved "dual degree" program who fails to meet the academic requirements specified for that program will be dismissed from the dual degree program and the Graduate Division.
+A student in a UH Manoa-approved "dual degree" program who fails to meet the academic requirements specified for that program will be dismissed from the dual degree program and Graduate Education.

-The schedule of final examinations is published in the Registration Guide.
-No examinations (other than laboratory tests and short quizzes) are allowed during the two weeks prior to the final examination period.
+The schedule of final examinations is published in the Registration Guide. o examinations (other than laboratory tests and short quizzes) are allowed during the two weeks prior to the final examination period.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.